noahehall/theBookOfNoah/web_technoligies/core/_css.md

           nowrap: default, one flex line
           wrap: (think word wrapping) as many flex lines as required, additional flex items are added in the direction of the cross axis
           wrap-reverse: same as wrap but in the opposite direction on the cross axis */
+      align-content: stretch;
+        /* aligns flex lines modififying behavior of flex-wrap
+          stretch: default,
+          flex-start:
+          flex-end:
+          center:
+          space-between:
+          space-around:
+         */
+      flex-flow: row nowrap:
+        /*
+          shorthand for flex-direction and flex-wrap
+          val1 = flex-direction
+          val2 = flex-wrap
+         */
+    }
+    .flex-items {
+      order: 1;
+        /* any integer, set the rendered order of any flex item */
+      margin: auto;
+        /* similar affect as regular margin but with super powers
+          auto: will absorb extra space and push flex items into different positions can be used to verticaly cente ritems
+         */
+      align-self: stretch;
+        /* overrides the parent flex-container align-items property
+          stretch: default,
+          flex-start:
+          flex-end:
+          center:
+          baseline:
+         */
+      flex-grow:
+      flex-shrink:
+      flex-basis:
+      flex: 1;
+        /* specifies how a flex item will be prioritized when free space is being distributed on the main axis
+          1: there is one slice, distribute items evenly
+          #: play around with other integers
+          initial: item will be inflexible when there is free space, but can shrink if needed
+          auto: fully flexibly on main axis
+          none: fully inflexible in all situations
+          flex: [flex-grow] [flex0shrink] [flex-basis]
+            - advanced use case
+         */
     }